Skip to Content

 Rimini is one of the hidden gems of northern Italy.
 If you get the chance to visit while you’re in the region you have to go.

 It’s not the biggest city but it’s full of charm and there are plenty of things to do here.
-One of the best is to relax at the incredible golden beaches.
-If you visit during the summer, you’re almost guaranteed to get amazing weather and stunning views.
+One of the best is to relax at the incredible golden beaches on the Adriatic Sea.

 As well as the beach, you have a plethora of Roman ruins to see.
 One of the most famous is the Arco d’Augusto which was built in honour of Augustus Caesar in 27 BC.
-It’s the oldest Roman triumphal arch still in existence and is an impressive sight.

 There’s also the 62-metre-long Ponte di Tiberio, which connects the centre of Rimini with the historic Borgo San Giuliano neighbourhood.
-Rimini is also home to a vibrant street food scene, where you’ll find all sorts of amazing local delicacies to try.

 Sanremo